lyannaliu/lyannaliu.github.io/modelsandmethods.md

 The final metalearner takes in the predictive output of both the Million Playlist model and the Last.FM model and combines them into a two-attribute dataframe.
 Each predictive output is the probability of the recommended track being a hit.

 Since both models are able to output a different set of indices, when combined, any predictions missing due to one model recommending a song the other model does not are given a value of 0.

+Logistic Regression was selected for the final metalearner because for both of the submodels, logistic regression seemed to perfrom well.

 ![Two Model Prediction DF](/images/final_train_df.png)